pablin202/object-size-estimator/README.md

   - Flow collection from `CameraManager`
   - User action handling (pause, clear, snapshot)
   - Uses MockK for mocking and Turbine for Flow testing
+  - Tests use case integration (not direct repository access)

 ### Running Tests